weshaggard/azure-rest-api-specs/specification/oneinventory/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for oneinventory.
+This is the AutoRest configuration file for Microsoft.Inventory.

 ## Getting Started